 - 1) The Indian Education Department has a finalized strategic plan.
-With added measures for our Native students, we will provide services that will enhance student support, interventions and after-school services. - 2) Student Success Coordinators, NA Liaisons will continue to work with Tribal Liaisons and Tribal Education Directors to ensure students have supports, not only academic, but socially and emotionally. - 3) Communicate with students and families and keep them updated on student
+With added measures for our Native students, we will provide services that will enhance student support, interventions and after-school services. - 2) Student Success Coordinators, NA Liaisons will continue to work with Tribal Liaisons and Tribal Education Directors to ensure students have supports, not only academic, but socially and emotionally. - 3) Communicate with students and families and keep them updated on student - 4) Due to the Pandemic, our students have been at home and have not been able to leave their communities.
+Supports for Social and Emotional Learning will be provided for all students. - 5) Professional development for all staff took place during the beginning of the school year and continues to be at the forefront for the district to ensure that students feel comfortable coming back to school, are safe, that protocols are followed and we are meeting the guidelines of the CDC and the Public Education Department.

-Graduation was held on May 26th as a drive through ceremony at Bernalillo High School.
-We had (71) Native American students graduate that evening.
-Two of the students were Native Scholars.

-At the end of June, the district completed summer school and we had another (3) students graduate, so 74 of 88 possible graduates for a rate of 85%.
+Graduation was held on June 5th on the Bernalillo Public Schools Football Field.
+We had (63) Native American students graduate that evening.
+We had one Native Scholar.
+At the end of July, the district completed summer school and we had another (8) students graduate, so 71 of 83 possible graduates for a rate of 87%.
 Due to COVID-19, all summer school work was completed virtually.
 We had one Student Success Coordinator, Mark Loera who worked night and day to help our students complete their credit recovery and provide the support and encouragement they needed to be successful, complete coursework and graduate.

-Overall, we had seventy-four students' graduate this year from BHS.
-The graduation rate has fluctuated from 63% to our lowest the previous year of 49%.
-For school year (19-20) our started off the school year with a graduation rate was 51%.
+Overall, we had seventy-one students' graduate this year from BHS.
+The graduation rate has fluctuated from 49% our lowest to 67% for the 2020-2021 School Year.
+For school year (19-20), we started our school year with a graduation rate was 51%.
 Many factors come into play when looking at the graduation rate.
 It is not only missing school and grades, but it also includes mobility of students within the district and moving in and out of the district.
 The state captures how long they were in our district, how long they were or are in another district and if they returned to Bernalillo Public Schools.